This article was last updated on Friday, February 19, 2021 at 2:45pm. For more recent information on COVID-19 and the vaccine, visit this page.

 5. Cover your coughs and your sneezes: Use a tissue or the inside of your elbow — and be sure to dispose of any tissues you use and wash your hands after.

 6. Wear a face mask: If you’re at a location where social distancing isn’t possible, wear a cloth covering over your nose and mouth to prevent the spread of possible infection (not everyone shows symptoms!).

 7. Become a cleaning/disinfecting machine: Clean and disinfect whatever surfaces you touch daily.
 If they’re dirty, clean them with detergent or soap and water before disinfecting.

-As we learn more about the new strain of coronavirus’ impact on fertility, pregnancy, and ART, we’ll keep you updated.
+As we learn more about the new strains of coronavirus’ impact on fertility, pregnancy, and ART, we’ll keep you updated.
 In the meantime, check back in with the CDC for the latest facts and figures.

 This article was medically reviewed by a member of the Modern Fertility Medical Advisory Board.
 This article is intended for informational purposes only.
-It is not a substitute for professional medical advice, diagnosis, or treatment.
+It is not a substitute for professional medical advice, diagnosis or treatment.